 The Foundation of the Holy Cross "St. Raphael" is an informal small monastery at position Tria Kamarakia, next to the highway of Rethymnon - Chania, which is mostlycharity- oriented.
 The main temple is a three-aisled basilica dedicated to the Neomartyrs (Raphael, Nicholas and Irene), the Holy Cross and Saint Ephrem.

 The Monastery of Saint George in Karydi (in Apokoronas Province) is located about 2km east of Vamos village.
 The monastery was abandoned for many years but was restored in 1996 and today it is operating normally.
-The monastery is the unique of Apokoronas province and is the most interesting monument of folk architecture in the prefecture of Chania.
+The monastery is unique to Apokoronas province and is the most interesting monument of folk architecture in the prefecture of Chania.

 At the wider area of Vamos, at the side of the Venetian village Karydi Kartsomado and within close distance from the monastery of St. George in Karydi, we meet the ruins of the small abandoned monastery of Panagia at Katomeri.